biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 - Strive for DRYness (Don't Repeat Yourself)

-- Test your code before committing
+- Test your code before committing. ⇒ precommit hooks

+- Makefiles are the entry point for all automation, and used in workflows/actions.
+Why?
+Guarantee same behavior local and remote (actions)

 ## Code formatting